gusluchetti/portfolio/README.md

 # [luchetti.dev](https://luchetti.dev)

 Hello!
-This is my portfolio website repository!
+This is my blog/portfolio website repository!

-It's hosted with Firebase, and it's built using Gatsby, Chakra for the UI components and Framer Motion for animating everything.
+It is hosted using Firebase, and build statically with Zola.

 Please bear in mind that this is a constant work-in-progress!